archivd/interview-prep/resources/markdowns/ruby_on_rails.md

 - **before_destroy / after_destroy** – useful for cleaning related data.
 - **after_commit / after_rollback** – transactional callbacks that run after DB transactions succeed or fail.

-**Best practice:** Don’t overload callbacks with heavy business logic; otherwise, models can become “fat” and hard to debug.
+**Best practice:** Don’t overload callbacks with heavy business logic; otherwise, models can become "fat" and hard to debug.
 Complex workflows should go in service objects, but lightweight tasks (setting a default, cleaning up data, or logging) are fine to keep in callbacks.
 </details>
 <!-- ------------------- END Q6 ------------------- -->